Access to public information in Europe: Societal benefits of access to public information: accountability, participation, efficiency

 Transparency enhanced through the right to access public information entails a series of core benefits for democratic societies, in particular accountability, participation and efficiency.
 First, access to public information enhances public accountability as it contributes to make governments and public officials more accountable for their actions and decisions.
-Second, the right to know boost people participation as it makes available information that can help citizens to make more effective decisions on matters that directly affect their lives and to participate with informed opinions in public debates and in the decision-making process.
+Second, the right to know boosts public participation by making information available information that can help citizens to make more effective decisions on matters that directly affect their lives and to participate with informed opinions in public debates and in the decision-making process.
 Third, access to public information contributes to the efficiency of decision-making as disclosure encourages public institutions to better manage and organise information and may help to improve communication between public bodies.
-Also, access to information serve some other social goals.
+Access to information serve some other social goals.
 For instance, access to medical records can help individuals to improve personal decision-making and make better decisions about medical treatment, financial planning and the like.
 Finally, access to information can facilitate effective business practices as some of the information held by public bodies related to economic issues can be very useful for enterprises and can therefore contribute to increasing the effectiveness of the business sector.